Sarplaninac vs Samoyed: Complete Comparison (2026)

 Health and Lifespan Comparison

 Sarplaninac has a typical lifespan of 11-13 years, while Samoyed lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Sarplaninac is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Samoyed faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Sarplaninac is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Samoyed faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health